NVIDIA/ais-k8s/auth/keycloak/INSTALLATION.md

 A list of compatible DBs can be found [here](https://www.keycloak.org/server/db).

 For this reference installation, follow the [CloudNativePG](https://cloudnative-pg.io/documentation/current/quickstart/) quickstart guide.
-We have a sample helmfile in for the CNPG operator and cluster as well as some default values in [helm/cnpg/](./helm/cnpg/).
+We have a sample helmfile for the CNPG operator and cluster as well as some default values in [helm/cnpg/](./helm/cnpg/).

 This default installation includes an `app` database and user, which we will use for Keycloak.
 If needed, use the superuser and its associated secret to login and create a new user for keycloak.